CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Stream.** A shallow stream courses  through the complex, measuring only 2 feet in depth.
 The cold, slow-moving water facilitates easy wading for creatures moving through it.

 ```
-What the Goblins know
+What the Vermkins know

-In the event that the characters successfully capture or charm any of the goblins in this vicinity, they can coerce the goblins into revealing valuable details:
+In the event that the characters successfully capture or charm any of the Vermkins in this vicinity, they can coerce the Vermkins into revealing valuable details:

-- The lair currently houses fewer than twenty goblins.
+- The lair currently houses fewer than twenty Vermkins.

-- The leader of the goblins is a bugbear named Klarg, who answers to King Grol, the chief of the Cragmaw tribe.
-King Grol resides in Cragmaw Castle, located approximately twenty miles northeast of the Cragmaw hideout within Reddwall Wood.
+- The leader of the Vermkins is a Ferralkin named Thrak, who answers to King Grom, the chief of the Mountainmaw tribe.
+King Grom resides in Mountainmaw Castle, located approximately twenty miles northeast of the Mountainmaw hideout within Highmount Wood.

-- Klarg received a messenger goblin from King Grol a few days ago.
-The messenger conveyed that an entity known as the Black Spider was compensating the Cragmaws to monitor and apprehend the molekin Burrowbard Stoneseeker.
-The orders were to capture Burrowbard along with any possessions and deliver them to King Grol.
-Klarg adhered to these instructions, resulting in Burrowbard's ambush and subsequent capture, including a map in his possession.
+- Thrak received a messenger Vermkin from King Grom a few days ago.
+The messenger conveyed that an entity known as the Black Spider was compensating the Mountainmaws to monitor and apprehend the molekin Burrowbard Stoneseeker.
+The orders were to capture Burrowbard along with any possessions and deliver them to King Grom.
+Thrak adhered to these instructions, resulting in Burrowbard's ambush and subsequent capture, including a map in his possession.

-- The molekin and his map were successfully handed over to King Grol as per instructions.
+- The molekin and his map were successfully handed over to King Grom as per instructions.
 The molekin's human companion is currently held captive in the "eating cave" (area 6).
 ```

 ### 1. Cave Mouth

-The path from the goblin ambush site guides you to the entrance of the Cragmaw hideout.
+The path from the Vermkin ambush site guides you to the entrance of the Mountainmaw hideout.

 ```
-Tracing the goblins' path, you stumble upon a sizable cave nestled within a hillside, situated five miles from the ambush location.
+Tracing the Vermkins' path, you stumble upon a sizable cave nestled within a hillside, situated five miles from the ambush location.
 A meager stream emerges from the cave mouth, concealed by dense briar thickets.
 On the right side of the stream, a narrow dry path leads into the cave.
 ```

 The thicket in area 2 proves impassable from the west side of the stream.

 #### Developments

-The goblins stationed in area 2 are tasked with keeping a vigilant watch on this vicinity, yet their attention appears to waver.
-(Goblins, being somewhat indolent, have a tendency to be lax in their duties.)
-However, should the characters generate considerable noise—such as engaging in heated debates, establishing a camp, clearing brush, and the like—the goblins in area 2 become alert and launch an attack through the thicket.
-The thicket provides the goblins with three-quarters cover, as detailed in the rulebook's section on cover rules.
+The Vermkins stationed in area 2 are tasked with keeping a vigilant watch on this vicinity, yet their attention appears to waver.
+(Vermkins, being somewhat indolent, have a tendency to be lax in their duties.)
+However, should the characters generate considerable noise—such as engaging in heated debates, establishing a camp, clearing brush, and the like—the Vermkins in area 2 become alert and launch an attack through the thicket.
+The thicket provides the Vermkins with three-quarters cover, as detailed in the rulebook's section on cover rules.

-### Goblin Blind
+### Vermkin Blind

 Upon crossing to the east side of the stream, characters gain a view beyond the screening thickets into area 2.
-This serves as a goblin guard post, though the occupants display signs of boredom and inattention.
+This serves as a Vermkin guard post, though the occupants display signs of boredom and inattention.

 ```
 On the eastern bank of the stream flowing from the cave mouth, a small section within the briar thickets has been carved out to create a lookout post or blind.
-Wooden planks flatten the briars, offering space for guards to conceal themselves while surveilling the area—a pair of goblins currently lurk in this makeshift hideout.
+Wooden planks flatten the briars, offering space for guards to conceal themselves while surveilling the area—a pair of Vermkins currently lurk in this makeshift hideout.
 ```

-If the two goblins become aware of intruders in area 1, they swiftly engage with their bows, shooting through the thickets and likely catching the characters off guard.
-In case the goblins remain oblivious to the adventurers in area 1 but spot them while crossing the stream, neither side gains the element of surprise.
+If the two Vermkins become aware of intruders in area 1, they swiftly engage with their bows, shooting through the thickets and likely catching the characters off guard.
+In case the Vermkins remain oblivious to the adventurers in area 1 but spot them while crossing the stream, neither side gains the element of surprise.

-Characters adopting a cautious approach or engaging in scouting may have an opportunity to surprise the goblin lookouts.
-For each character advancing ahead, a Stealth check can be made, contested by the goblins' Perception checks to avoid being caught off guard.
+Characters adopting a cautious approach or engaging in scouting may have an opportunity to surprise the Vermkin lookouts.
+For each character advancing ahead, a Stealth check can be made, contested by the Vermkins' Perception checks to avoid being caught off guard.
 Refer to the rulebook for detailed information on ability check contests.

 **Thickets.** Thickets within the clearing function as difficult terrain, causing inconvenience without posing any direct danger.
 They grant half cover to creatures attacking through them, as explained in the "Difficult Terrain" and "Cover" sections of the general rules.